yoyo2323/huzunPlaylist/README.md

 </a>
 <br>
 <br>
-PlaylistBot is Free Software: You can use, study share and improve it at your will.
+PlaylistAudioBot is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the
   <a href="https://www.gnu.org/licenses/gpl.html">GNU General Public License</a>
   as published by the Free Software Foundation, either version 3 of the License,